getcarina/getcarina.com/_tutorials/run-docker-image.md

 Before you can begin this tutorial, be sure that you have fulfilled these prerequisites:

 * You have installed Docker.
 For installation instructions, go to the installation section of [Docker-101](docker-101-introduction-docker), and click the link for your operating system.
-* You have performed the steps in the tutorial, [Set up a virtual environment with Docker host ](docs/tutorials/set-up-docker-machine).
+* You have performed the steps in the tutorial, [Set up a virtual environment with a Docker host ](docs/tutorials/set-up-docker-machine).
 * You have a working terminal application.
 * you have a VM, such as [VirtualBox 4.3.28](https://www.virtualbox.org/wiki/Downloads)